Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-29-forges.md

 "I think Firth’s date went home wearing it.
 Who *was* she, anyway?"

 "She’s one’a the regulars at Rooney’s.
-Uh… Freya?
+Uh...
+Freya?
 I think that’s her name.
 Guess she and Firth have got somethin’ going on there."

 "Figures she’d be named after a Norse goddess.
-That was… a lot of woman.
+That was... a lot of woman.
 In, uh, the best way."
 Martina wasn’t being unkind - Freya, or whatever her name was, was Firth’s feminine equal in terms of height and physique.
 The word ‘statuesque’ would have fallen hopelessly short, unless the statue in question was Lady Liberty.

 Adam chuckled.
 "She had a go with Sikes first.
 Apparently he was too gentle for her."